Need to submit a Warranty Claim

 A Treegator® Original can be used on a hillside or steep grade.
 However, the bag must be positioned with the zippers on the uphill side of the tree trunk, with the front of the bag facing downhill.
 This will allow the bag to empty properly.

-Treegator Jr Pro Mulch SetupIn order to ensure complete and even drainage of water, it is highly receommended that a Treegator® Jr. Pro be used only on a level surface or properly built mulch pile. (see right for mulch pile examples)
+Treegator Jr Pro Mulch SetupIn order to ensure complete and even drainage of water, it is highly recommended that a Treegator® Jr. Pro be used only on a level surface or properly built mulch pile. (see right for mulch pile examples)

 • Does a Treegator® bag come with a manufacturer warranty?